yireo/yireo-slides/slides/yireo/enforce_better_extensions-magex19.md

 ~ PWA versus monolithic
     - Drop the Knockout legacy and go PWA
     - Extension quality remains for backend only
-~ Market is shifting
+    - It is unsure how Magento extensions should extend React/Vue behaviour ~ Market is shifting
     - Small shop owners move elsewhere (Shopware, BigCommerce)
     - Serious shop owners spend more on custom development ($$$)